pololu/rpicsim/README.md

 * Monitor all writes to RAM.
 * Run assertions at every step of a simulation.

-For some applications, RPicSim can also analyze the firmware and verify that the call stack will never overflow.

 RPicSim is distributed as a Ruby gem named `rpicsim`.
 To install RPicSim, run:

     jgem install rpicsim